vqun/x-react-router/README.md

 ## Install
 > npm install x-react-router

+# x-react-router v1.x.x
+`x-react-router` v1.x.x is currently released with the next tag (meaning it will not be marked as latest).
+You can install it with semver:

+> npm install x-react-router@next

+See **Important** below.

 ## What it looks like
 ```javascript
 import { Route, Router, Link } from 'x-react-routing';